Katsuhiko Nakajima: All Japan Pro Wrestling (2023–2024)

 On November 5, 2023, in his first AJPW match since 2012, Nakajima defeated Yuma Aoyagi to win the Triple Crown Heavyweight Championship for the first time.
 Then, he entered the Real World Tag League alongside Hokuto Omori, winning the tournament at the #1 spot with 12 points.
 The duo failed in their subsequent title shot, losing to the Saito Brothers on January 14, 2024.

 On March 30, 2024, he lost the Triple Crown Heavyweight Championship to Yuma Anzai after 146 days.
 He departed AJPW shortly after.

 Gleat (2024–present)

 On July 1, 2024, he debuted for Gleat, defeating Takanori Ito in 11 minutes to win the Lidet UWF World Championship.
 On July 1, 2025, Nakajima defeated Kaito Ishida for the G-Rex Championship.
-He lost the G-Rex Championship to El Lindaman on October 9, ending his reign at 100 days.
+He lost the G-Rex Championship to El Lindaman on October 9, ending his reign at 100 days and one successful defense.
+On March 8, 2026, Nakajima lost the Lidet UWF World Championship to Soma Watanabe, ending his record-long reign at 615 days and seven successful defenses.

+Pro Wrestling Zero1 (2026–present)

+On February 28, 2026, Nakajima made his return to Pro Wrestling Zero1 after nearly 12 years, where he defeated Junya Matsunaga.